 Kristin Ellis has been a working artist for more than 20 years, exhibiting her work in galleries and art festivals around the USA.
 She has studied metalsmithing and sculpture at San Antonio College, The Southwest School of Art, and Trinity University in San Antonio, Texas.
 During Kristin’s jewelry apprenticeship in the mid 1990’s, she met Cecelia Steindfeldt, a curator for the Witte Museum.
 Cecelia introduced her to the magic of copper enameling and provided her with a complete enameling studio.
 That studio is still in use today, though it is now nestled amongst the corn fields of Mt Gilead, Ohio.
 Kristin is currently an independent studio jeweler, creating one-of-a-kind original works with her unique blend of metalsmithing, casting, lapidary, and enameling techniques.

-Children's Ceramics, Print Making, & Home-school Instructor
+Drawing, Print Making, & Home-school Instructor

 Bio Coming soon